apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 : Directory to be used for when copy index files to local file system.
 To be specified when `enableCopyOnReadSupport` is enabled

+prefetchIndexFiles
+: Prefetch the index files when CopyOnRead is enabled.
+When enabled all new Lucene index files would be copied locally before the index is made available to QueryEngine (1.0.17,1.2.3)

 debug
 : Boolean value.
 Defaults to `false`
 : If enabled then Lucene logging would be integrated with Slf4j